mahbuburrahman/grokDoc/README.md

 If you use any code from this repo, please cite:

 1. Muhammad Mahbubur Rahman and Tim Finin.
 2017.
 Deep Understanding of a Document's Structure.
 In Proceedings of the Fourth IEEE/ACM International Conference on Big Data Computing, Applications and Technologies (BDCAT '17).
-ACM, New York, NY, USA, 63-73.
+Austin, Texas, USA — December 05 - 08, 2017 , 63-73.
 DOI: https://doi.org/10.1145/3148055.3148080"

 2. Muhammad Mahbubur Rahman, and Tim Finin.
 2018.
 Understanding and representing the semantics of large structured documents.
 In the Proceedings of 4th Workshop on Semantic Deep Learning (SemDeep-4), ISWC 2018, 8-12 October in Monterey, California